ddoox/QA_Adventure/Guru99_Project/log.md

 ## Day 5
 It's testing time.
 Created Jira project to log bugs.
 This site is a masterpiece.
 It's the ugliest thing that I've ever seen.
 Almost nothing works as supposed.
 A real work of art.

+## Day 6
+Test cases executed by experts

+## Day 7
+New website version, stil some bug exists

 <br>
 <br>
 <br>